Saving On Credit Card Processing Without Switching Providers

 Our content reflects the editorial opinions of our experts.
 While our site makes money through referral partnerships, we only partner with companies that meet our standards for quality, as outlined in our independent rating and scoring system.

 Square’s small business services include credit card processing, POS systems, eCommerce payments, invoicing, and much more.
-However, Square isn’t right for everybody, and you might be looking for an alternative to Square.
+However, Square isn’t right for everybody, and you might be looking for an alternative.
 Many merchants and entrepreneurs need what Square can’t provide: better pricing at high volumes, account stability, and an even more robust feature set.

 Square’s “something for everybody” approach makes it both one of the best POS systems and one of the best credit card processing companies for small businesses, which means that few other providers will have everything Square offers.
 That’s why we highlight aspects of various Square alternatives that compare favorably with what Square provides.